 02 of 10

-On the warmest winter day in San Francisco, you can still hop into car and drive just 3 hours east to reach some of the best ski country in the West.
+On the warmest winter day in San Francisco, you can still hop into the car and drive just 3 hours east to reach some of the best ski country in the West.
 The famed Lake Tahoe region straddles the California and Nevada borders.
-Top ski areas include Heavenly and Squaw Valley, and gay-owned inns like the Black Bear and Holly's Place provide inviting accommodations.
+Top ski areas include Heavenly and Squaw Valley and gay-owned inns like the Black Bear and Holly's Place provide inviting accommodations.
 In summer there's kayaking, fishing, and plenty of other activities, and year-round you can gamble on the Nevada side of the lake.
 Distance: 180 miles (3 to 3.5 hrs)

 03 of 10